gofilipa/orals/reading_notes.md

 - We are always losing context.
 We read fragments of what was previously written.
 There is no guidance, the reader decides how to move at every point.
 It’s all about agency.

 * Gaboury, Jacob. ["Becoming NULL: Queer Relations in the Excluded Middle."](https://www.tandfonline.com/doi/abs/10.1080/0740770X.2018.1473986) *Women & Performance: a Journal of Feminist Theory*.
 28:2, 2018. pp. 143-158.
 Web.
+- Facebook doesn’t care how you identify, but only that your identification is addressable by them.
+“The move by Facebook allowing for the selection of multiple genders “remain[s] deeply tied to a kind of binary logic, or at the very least a digital one.
+Put simply, while Facebook gave users more gender options with which to identify, they were still engaging in an act of identification...
+Here the user has simply been conscripted into enacting the labor of identification once reserved for sophisticated algorithms” (1).
+- New systems enact compulsory identification, they do not care how you identify, they only care that you have an identification that is addressable by them.
+So, What are queer modes of being within technological systems, modes that refuse the gesture of capture and extraction?
+- The NULL marker in SQL offers a way of becoming that enacts a queer logic that is explicitly situated within the logic of information systems but refuses this gesture of capture and extraction.
+A “refusal to cohere, to become legible.”
+“The use of NULL thus marks an indeterminate mode of being that is at once within and outside, part of and illegible to a discrete system of relations, a “middle” that explicitly marks an indeterminate, incalculable, unknown state of being” (11).

 ### Media